 The Executive Committee shall establish an operating budget annually.

-The financial records of the Club shall be audited once a year, as directed by the Executive Committee, and an annual financial statement shall be presented to members at the annual meeting.
+The financial records of the Club shall be audited once a year, as directed by the Executive Committee, and an annual financial statement shall be presented to members at the end of the calendar year.
 Tax documents will be filed in accordance with Government requirements.

 Article VIII - General Policies